gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 Configuration was set successfully.
 ```
+Note: This example is for the current preview version of the scanner, because it includes the new *DiscoverInformationTypes* parameter.

 This command configures the scanner to do a one-time discovery of all files in the specified data repositories and detect all known sensitive information types that are recognized by the scanner as a result of custom conditions that you configure in the Azure Information Protection policy.